Shyrdak: Design

 Pattern plays a key role in the shyrdak, they hold information and magical features.
 Widely used ornamental motifs are the triangle (tumar), as well as the black and white water (suu) border motif, considered to be a talisman that protects from evil.
 The ornaments also visualise blessings and wishes for the wellbeing of the receivers by the makers.

 The Shyrdak is usually designed in an inlaid patchwork of highly contrasting colours such as red and green, yellow and black, brown and white.
 Once the wool is dried a brightly coloured pattern is laid on to a plain background this is then soaked with soap and water rolled up and literally pressed this process is repeated.

 Once the pattern starts to hold, the rug is reversed soaked and rolled again after some hours the shyrdak rug is left to dry.
 Two contrasting layers of felt are the laid on top of one another and a pattern is then marked on the top layer in chalk.
 This is painstakingly and laboriously cut out with the felt maker frequently sharpening the knife, which will blunt quickly.

-This creates a stunning positive/negative style visual image usually full of symbolic motif images that represent things around them i.e. the water, goat horns, a yurt etc. Representations of sheep and shepherds are particularly common in Kazkahstan.
+This creates a stunning positive/negative style visual image usually full of symbolic motif images that represent things around them i.e. the water, goat horns, a yurt etc. Representations of sheep and shepherds are particularly common in Kazakhstan.
 The felt that is cut from the top layer is not wasted and is used to create another mirror image shyrdak with the reverse colours of the original shyrdak.